WilsonPercival/WilsonPercival/Fail import sound 510kbps/fail_import_sound_510kbps_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Нажмите на папку "Sounds" и выберите "Import sounds".
+2. Click on the folder "Sounds" and choose "Import sounds".
-3. Выберите 510kbps.
+3. Choose 510kbps.
-4. Перетащите .ogg файл на поле "Drag and drop audio files here".
+4. Drag an .ogg file to the area "Drag and drop audio files here".
-5. Дождитесь конвертации.
+5. Wait till the conversion is finished.
-6. Когда конвертация завершилась - можете нажать кнопку "Import".
+6. When it's finished - click the button "Import".

 ![sdf](https://user-images.githubusercontent.com/91274932/146071970-886f9db6-d940-4767-9ac6-c0a1cd4c5a96.gif)

 ## Observed result

-Файл стал весить 0 bytes и его невозможно воспроизвести в превью.
+File is 0 bytes and is impossible to play in preview.

 ## Expected result

-Файл нормально импортируется.
+The file is imported properly.

 ## More details